 Sets up a query for evaluation and starts an answer pre-fetch.
 Nprefetch gives the number of answers to pre-fetch and must be greater than 0.
 The default value is 1.
 A pre-fetch is the first part of a query evaluation.
 It is placed in a separate process which may on some occasions speed up the subsequent collection of answers.

+'''

 delete_cursor(Cursor)

+'''

 Deletes the Cursor and associated query evaluation.
+Note: This must be evaluated inside a transaction.

 delete_query(QuerySetup)

 Deletes a query setup.